karmab/kcli/README.rst

 -  Interact with libvirt without XML
 -  Declare all your objects(vm, containers, networks, ansible,...) in a single yaml file!
+-  Easily grab and share those files from github
 -  Easily Test all Redhat Infrastructure products, and their upstream counterpart
 -  Easily share private keys between your vms